Data Science (M.A.S.)

 At Illinois Tech, data science isn’t just about data.
 Surprised?
 Data science is about applying the scientific method to data analysis in the real world—in other words, sensemaking.

-Students in the Master of Data Science program dive deeply into the underlying premises of given problems, learn to reformulate the questions, and determine if the results make sense.
-They do this by exploring and improving the structure of the available data, creating and evaluating models, and by constructing and testing hypotheses.
-They learn how to analyze the data, visualize the results and equally important, how to articulate their discoveries.
+Dive deeply into the underlying premises of given problems, learn to reformulate the questions, and determine if the results make sense in the Master of Data Science program.
+Accomplish this by exploring and improving the structure of the available data, creating and evaluating models, and by constructing and testing hypotheses.
+Learn how to analyze the data, visualize the results and equally important, how to articulate their discoveries.

 By combining high-level mathematics, statistics, and computer science skills with the ability to communicate results, data scientists make a complicated and dynamic world more comprehensible.

 Illinois Tech’s rigorous data science curriculum provides the knowledge, skills, and experience to expand your career opportunities.
 Whether in Chicago with its diverse economy and thriving tech community or across the globe, our data science alumni have bright futures in the data science profession.